 Deanna and John Toporchak

 Deanna and John Toporchak have been married for almost 59 years, having married in 1962.
-Deanna was born on December 14, 1941, in Lemberg, Saskatchewan.
+Deanna was born in 1941, in Lemberg, Saskatchewan.
 When she was 3 years old the family moved to Rutland onto an apple orchard.
 When she was around 8 or 9 years old, the family moved to Vernon.
 Deanna worked in nursing but didn’t care for it too much so went to work for the Bank of Montreal until 1962.
 John was born on June 27, 1937, in Vernon on Kal Lake Road.
 His father came from Slovakia around 1925, and his mom followed approximately in 1934, with the two oldest children, a boy, and a girl.
 John was a Mechanic for about 6 years after he was out of school and farmed part-time.
 The family had the land just off of Highway 6 where Gilbert parts are located and also on Kal Lake Road.
 Where Kaltire is presently located, is where the house John was born and grew up in was situated.
 John and Deanna moved to the farm in 1972 at the north end of Swan Lake and became full-time farmers, farming hay, grain, cattle, sheep, pigs, and chickens on 565 acres!